douellette12/easybank-landing-page-master/README.md

 ### Continued development

--Javascript Frameworks like React and Angular
+- Javascript Frameworks like React and Angular
--Backend Technologies such as .NET Core
+- Backend Technologies such as .NET Core